August 8th 2006 Stop Ruining My Operating System!

 Big thing I’d like to see is UI consistency.
 I loved the Mac OS before because it had a solid, consistent UI.
 But for the last few years, Apple has had this weird crisis deciding between brushed metal and untextured windows, and doesn’t even seem to follow the Human Interface Guidelines that closely in its own software.
 (It does seem that Apple is moving towards a more unified interface with newer releases of the OS, so I’ll give them that.)

-In general, more and more, I’ve been wishing I could just turn back the clock and go back to using an OS as simple as Mac OS 8, but with the stability and foundation of OS X. I wish that hardware improvements translated to performance boosts on a system, rather than sitting idly by as software developers take advantage of every performance boost to ultimately build a machine that is somehow slower and less responsive that that old iMac sitting on a card table in my basement.
+In general, more and more, I’ve been wishing I could just turn back the clock and go back to using an OS as simple as Mac OS 8, but with the stability and foundation of OS X. I wish that hardware improvements translated to performance boosts on a system, rather than sitting idly by as software developers take advantage of every performance boost to ultimately build a machine that is somehow slower and less responsive than that old iMac sitting on a card table in my basement.